gast04/gast04.github.io/_posts/2021-03-06-Debugging-Android.md

 The `sysroot` points to `android_libs` in my case.

-Having the symbols of the `linker` loaded we can set a breakpoint on `__dl_notify_gdb_of_load` and get notified whenever a library is loaded, and set our breakpoints their.
+Having the symbols of the `linker` loaded we can set a breakpoint on `__dl_notify_gdb_of_load` and get notified whenever a library is loaded.

-Always executing this is quite some work especially we still need to tell gdb that we want to remote debug and so on.
-So to avoid this we can simply write all commands in the `.gdbinit` file, this will be executed at gdb startup.
+Always executing these commands is quite some work especially we still need to tell gdb that we want to remote debug and so on.
+To avoid this we can simply write all commands in the `.gdbinit` file, this is executed at gdb startup.

 ```GDB
 # .gdbinit